davidhammaker/Vote_Predict/vp_project/vp_app/README.md

     * There is currently only one view configured: **QuestionList**.
         * This view represents the full list of _Question_ model instances, which are serialized via the _QuestionSerializer_.
         * The view inherits from the [ListCreateAPIView](https://www.django-rest-framework.org/api-guide/generic-views/#listcreateapiview), and therefore supports listing and creating _Question_ model instances.
+        * Note that _QuestionList_ has one listed permission class: "_IsStaffOrReadOnly_".
+If you access this view (see [`urls.py`](https://github.com/davidhammaker/Vote_Predict_Backend/tree/master/vp_project/vp_app#urlspy) below), the API will display a form field if you are logged in as a staff user, such as a superuser.

+#### `permissions.py`
+* Defines all custom permissions used in this app.
+    * There is currently only one custom permission class: **IsStaffOrReadOnly**.
+        * Staff users (including superusers) will have full rights to any views with this permission class.
+Other users will only be able to use "Safe" HTTP requests like GET and OPTIONS.
+For example, this class is used in the _QuestionsList_ view so that only site staff will be able to create new questions.

 #### `urls.py`
 * Configure URLs for the app.